 This recipe calls for pumpkin puree, but you can easily swap it out for pumpkin pie filling if you don’t add any additional pumpkin spice.

-If you can’t get enough pumpkin spice lattes, you’ll love this pie smoothie!
+You’ll love this pie smoothie if you can’t get enough pumpkin spice lattes!
 It has the perfect creamy smooth texture, and the graham cracker crumbs on top are just icing on the cake!
 You can add whipped cream or a caramel drizzle if you’re feeling extra fancy.
 Once you have a sip, you’ll want to make this every day of the week!

 We can’t get through this list of sweets without adding a cookie recipe!
 You need these pumpkin chocolate chip cookies in your life.
 They make your home smell amazing, and the chocolate chips taste yummy with the pumpkin pie spices.

 This recipe calls for pumpkin puree, but like with most recipes, you can use pumpkin pie filling and opt out of adding the other spices.